1069066484/NInRow/README.md

 09-06-2018
 MCTS-UCT algorithm is implmented.
-The AI can defeat human player in a 6*6 board with 20000 simulations.
+The AI can defeat human player in a 6*6 board with 20000 simulations if given the first move.